Michael A. Taylor Player Props: Twins vs. Tigers

 - The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in MLB.

-- The Tigers have the 22nd-ranked team ERA among all MLB pitching staffs (4.45).
+- The Tigers have the 21st-ranked team ERA among all league pitching staffs (4.43).

-- Tigers pitchers combine to rank 19th in baseball in home runs surrendered (87 total, 1.2 per game).
+- Tigers pitchers combine to rank 19th in baseball in home runs given up (89 total, 1.2 per game).

+- Olson (0-2 with a 5.59 ERA and 19 strikeouts in 19 1/3 innings pitched) gets the start for the Tigers, his fourth of the season.

-- The left-hander's most recent time out came on Saturday against the Minnesota Twins, when he tossed six innings, surrendering two earned runs while allowing two hits.
+- In his last appearance on Monday, the righty went six innings against the Kansas City Royals, giving up three earned runs while surrendering six hits.

-- The 25-year-old has put up a 6.82 ERA and 8.3 strikeouts per nine innings in 14 games this season, while giving up a batting average of .286 to opposing hitters.
+- The 23-year-old has put up an ERA of 5.59, with 8.8 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .216 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.